Precision Pro NX10 Review: Still the Smart Value Rangefinder?

 - Lifetime battery replacement program: Send it back, they send you a new CR2 for free.
 Small perk, but it adds up.

-Adaptive Slope is the real differentiator from other sub-$200 options.
+Adaptive Slope is the real differentiator from lower-priced options.
 Standard slope just calculates angle.
 Adaptive Slope adjusts for:

 - Elevation above sea level